open-cluster-management-io/open-cluster-management-io.github.io/content/en/concepts/architecture.md

   Kubernetes cluster hosting merely a few fundamental controllers and services.

-* __Klusterlet__: Indicating the clusters that being managed by the hub cluster, might also called as "managed cluster" or "spoke cluster".
+* __Klusterlet__: Indicating the clusters that being managed by the hub cluster.
+Klusterlet might also be called "managed cluster" or "spoke cluster".
 The klusterlet is supposed to actively __pulling__ the latest prescriptions from the hub cluster and consistently reconciles the physical Kubernetes cluster to the expected state.